-A set of questions prepared by the candidate suitable for use in E.3.a.1. future Specialty Examinations.
+- A set of guestions prepared by the candidate suitable for use in E.3.a.1. future Specialty Examinations.
 The purpose of this set of questions is to demonstrate the candidate's level of knowledge in cardiovascular medicine and to demonstrate the candidate's ability to communicate in a scientific manner.
 A secondary purpose is to allow the candidate's input into future examinations.
 All questions must be typed and the correct answer referenced.
 The questions will be graded based on content, level of difficulty, references, and clarity of graphics.
-A score of between 0 and 5% will be given the guestions and the score will be added to the candidate's certifying exam score (0-95%) to give the total score.
+A score of between 0 and 5% will be given the questions and the score will be added to the candidate's certifying exam score (0-95%) to give the total score.
 The questions are also added to the certifying exam bank of questions for future use.
-Six (6) copies of all questions and accompanying photos/graphics must be sent with the application (high quality photocopies are acceptable) along with an electronic copy of all materials (on a CD or DVD disk).
-The electronic materials must be submitted in the correct formats as follows: all text material must be in MS Word format; all static images must be in either tif (no compression) or jpg (minimum compression) formats at a minimum resolution of thirty (30) dpi; video must be submitted in either .avi or .mov formats.
-The set of questions must include the following:

-• Ten (10) multiple-choice questions that must follow the guidelines for writing examination questions of the American Board of Internal Medicine.
+Credential materials should be submitted in electronic format on USB keys or CD or DVD discs.
+Six (6) identical copies of materials must be sent The electronic materials must be submitted in the correct formats as follows: all text material must be in MS Word format; all static images must be in either tif (no compression) or jpg (minimum compression) formats at a minimum resolution of thirty (30) dpi; video must be submitted in either .avi or .mov formats.
+The set of questions must include the following: - Ten (10) multiple-choice questions that must follow the guidelines for writing examination questions of the American Board of Internal Medicine.
 These guidelines are available on the ACVIM website.
 These questions must be selected from at least seven different subject areas from the ACVIM Cardiology Subject Category Study Outline (included in the application package from the specialty) with no more than two (2) questions from one subject area.
-The subject area must be indicated clearly for each question.

-• Three (3) essay questions requiring between five and ten minutes to answer.
+The subject area must be indicated clearly for each question. - Three (3) essay questions requiring between five and ten minutes to answer.
 These questions may be selected from any of the topics in the Cardiology Subject Category Study Outline, including those for the multiple choice questions, but not more than one (1) essay question per subject area.
 The subject area must be clearly identified.
 A suitable answer, typed, should accompany each question.
 This answer must be referenced.